Skip to main content

 We offer an initial free no-obligation chat over the phone to outline your options and the possible costs.
 Call us on 03330 430 150 or contact us to book an appointment.

-Our fee for completing the paperwork on your behalf for a simplified divorce or dissolution procedure (including the fee for notarising the document) is £300 inclusive of VAT where you have been separated for two years and £360 inclusive of VAT where you have been separated for one year, plus outlays.
-The outlays include the court fee and the fee for effecting service of the papers on your spouse/ civil partner by the Sheriff Officers, which is only used where Recorded Delivery has failed.
+We charge £289.99+VAT for completing your application and obtaining divorce decree on your behalf where you have been separated for two years and £339.99+VAT where you have been separated for one year, plus outlays.
+The outlays include the court fee and the fee for effecting service of the papers on your spouse/civil partner by the Sheriff Officers, which is only used where Recorded Delivery has failed.

 The fee charged by the court for processing the paperwork normally increases slightly each April.
 You can find the fees on the Sheriff Court website.